What is Connecting Classrooms through Global Learning?

 There are a host of learning opportunities and support on offer through the Connecting Classrooms programme.
 Whether you want to collaborate with other schools locally and internationally, or you’re looking for personal development opportunities, you can tailor your journey to suit your needs and priorities, thanks to the programme’s flexible range of elements.
 It’s completely adaptable to your needs no matter what your role, the subjects you teach, or your whole-school priorities.

-Co-funded by the British Council and the Department for International Development (DfID), the programme offers:
+Co-funded by the British Council and the Foreign, Commonwealth & Development Office, the programme offers:

 - Help to find partner schools both here in Scotland and overseas.